Week 3 of Pregnancy

 You this week

-- •You may not feel any symptoms yet—that's completely normal
+- •You may not feel any symptoms yet—many don't at this stage

 This week's tips

-- •Continue taking prenatal vitamins with folic acid daily
+- •If you haven't already, start taking prenatal vitamins with folic acid daily—this is crucial for neural development

-- •Stay hydrated and eat balanced meals when you can
+- •Stay hydrated and eat nutrient-rich foods when you can, even if nausea hasn't hit yet

 Looking ahead